 This is the most-popular, well-attended, and highly-ranked pre-college summer program of its kind.
 It’s just that good.

-Session 1: June 12-18
+- Session 1: June 9-15

-- Session 2: June 19-25
+- Session 2: June 16-22

-- Session 3: June 26-July 2
+- Session 3: June 23-29

-- Session 4: July 10-16
+- Session 4: July 7-13

-- Session 5: July 17-23
+- Session 5: July 14-20

 This highly acclaimed program, designed for rising high school seniors, offers participants a unique educational, cultural, spiritual, and amazingly fun experience, all for the incredibly low cost of $500.

-Each year, over 250 rising high school seniors take part in the program, and leave campus with a new appreciation for the liberal arts, Catholic culture, true friendship, and the beauty of God’s creation evidenced in the Shenandoah Valley of Virginia.
+Each year, over 280 rising high school seniors take part in the program, and leave campus with a new appreciation for the liberal arts, Catholic culture, true friendship, and the beauty of God’s creation evidenced in the Shenandoah Valley of Virginia.

 Students spend their mornings taking a variety of liberal arts classes (Philosophy, English, History, and Theology), then, after Mass and lunch, students spend their afternoons and evenings enjoying a number of recreational and social events.
-Activities generally include: canoeing on the Shenandoah River, hike and cookout on Skyline Drive, swing and contra dancing, making s’mores over a bonfire, bowling, participating in a talent show, and attending an Irish barn dance.
-These activities are absolutely amazing and show the participants that you can still have good old fashioned fun in a safe, moral, and Catholic environment!
+Activities generally include: canoeing on the Shenandoah River, hike and cookout on Skyline Drive, swing and contra dancing, singing/talking over a bonfire, bowling, participating in a talent show, and attending a debate and an Irish barn dance.
+These activities are absolutely amazing and show the participants that you can still have good old fashioned fun in a moral and Catholic environment!

-All courses are 50 mins long and are taught by full-time faculty of Christendom College.
+All courses are 50 minutes long and are taught by full-time faculty of Christendom College.